zookeepr/zookeepr/docs/01-develop/index.md

 Your pull request should look something like the below, with your username and the name of the branch you are working on.

 ![Example of comparing branches](../images/pull-request-compare-branches.png)

+6. A ZooKeepr administrator will then inspect your pull request, and if valid, merge with the master branch.
+She or he may contact you to discuss the pull request if there are issues.